What our students are saying about their Engineering internship and co-op work experiences:

 WKU Engineering Internship Spotlight:

 Richard Ben Arnold, WKU Mechanical Engineering major from Beechmont KY, will be a junior in his ME program this fall.
 Ben worked as a Summer 2013 Engineering Intern at Logan Aluminum in Russellville, KY.
 "My internship at Logan Aluminum gave me the opportunity to apply theory learned in the classroom to real world situations working within the physical, financial, and temporal constraints on the job.
-I gained a great deal of insight on issues that all engineers must be able to deal with in the field.
-This internship has given me experience that isn't just based on finding solutions to a particular problem but a means of developing a way of thinking that can be applied to any engineering task in a way that is impossible to replicate in the classroom.
 The experience and knowledge I have gained coupled with the people involved made this internship very valuable to my success and development as an engineer."
 Click HERE to view Ben's entire testimonial on his work experience with Logan Aluminum.

 Jonathan Lindsey, WKU Electrical Engineering major from Saint Charles, MO, will be a senior this fall.
 He has worked as an Electrical Engineering Quality Intern for General Motors Corvette Assembly here in Bowling Green.
 "My internship with General Motors has given me the opportunity to experience applicable uses for my classes, and to appreciate and understand the electrical architecture within an automobile, specifically the Corvette, " said Jon Lindsey.